JuliaHEP/UnROOT.jl/README.md

            break
        end
 event.Electron_dxy = Float32[0.00037050247]

+julia> using Polyester #optional dependency

+julia> @batch for event in mytree # multi-threading
+           ...
+       end
 ```

 Only one basket per branch will be cached so you don't have to worry about running out of RAM.